You dreamed of writing a series…

 …But from the very start, you have a decent idea of what your house will look like, and where you’re going to put the beds, the fridge, and the swimming pool.

 After that fast-paced “picking out the plans” process, lessons will arrive in your classroom at a pace of one per week.

-And you'll discover the Truth and Traps that are going into that episode, which sets the stage for your entires series.
+And you’ll discover the Truth and Traps that are going into that episode, which sets the stage for your entire series.

-Your first series story determines what is canon throughout the rest of your series — your overall story's unique Truth.
+Your first story in any series determines what is canon throughout the rest of your series — your overall story’s unique Truth.

 And every Truth has at least one Trap.
 You’ll find them, identify them in detail, and figure out how you WON’T fall into them.
 This is the essential step you take to keep from breaking your series in BOOK 2, or BOOK 30.

 LESSON 4 Is Fitting Your Story to the Series Structure YOU Want

 This week you start writing the first episode of your series.